Jarek’s AC Righteous PVE MOD 12 Guide

 Best to have – So after finally obtaining the Mod 11.5 set, the Masterwork set called ‘Brightsilver Holy Symbol & Brightsilver Icon, 100% can say this is currently the best set for any serious support class to get.
 I’ve ran with multiple people who has the set as well and you see a clear difference in group play, damage and so on.
 So I recommend to get this set.
 It’s costly but if you worked on Masterworks in this game or you have guildies who can help you out in this, you should look into it (This set gives 2% more outgoing dmg, 2% more outgoing heals and you take 2% less dmg and it stacks up to 5 times so basically a full party of this = 10% of those numbers I called.)
 To note here, you don’t even need to have the set to get the abilities which for dpsers, it’s glorious to have their dps set while the support (ideally 3 support) has the Masterwork sets so they can have a constant 6% increase in dmg.
 So this set is the real deal and as mentioned, if you’re serious about support, you’ll need to look into this and try your best to obtain this set as a DC.
 If you however, can’t get this, just stick what you currently have in terms of if it’s the Fey set or Lighttender’s Set.

 Alternatives – As mentioned above, if you can’t get the Brightsilver set, stick with either Lighttender’s or Fey.
 Also, if you can’t get these items immediately, you will most likely have to start off with Ensorcelled Arsenal items.
 I just wanted to add here that the mod 12 set called the ‘Teak set’ which is the Teak Suljan and Teak Ramz, is complete garbage.
 Please DO NOT GET THIS.
 Really…..Don’t.
 You can check it out here to see why I’m so against it, right HERE and make sure to note the set bonus.
+I understand that it’s very cheap to obtain for a new level 70 DC so it’s the only time I can allow it as an option but please, try to move on from this set as best/fast as you can.
+Also, another alternative that I deleted accidentally a while back is the burning set (Thanks to the multiple people who told me this heads up for months now and finally got time to add it back)

 Main Hand Equip & Offhand Artifact Stat bonus & class feat – Just gonna add this here because a lot of mails I got wondered what do I use here.
 The answer to this is for the main hand, my equip will either be Blessing of Battle’s Equip Bonus or Astral Seal’s Equip Bonus, varies while for my offhand’s artifact stat bonus, it’s having action point gain which I have 399 stat on that (Max is 400).
 The class feat for it, as hastening light’s offhand feat is working, I use this now a days.

-Best to have – Greater Belt of Wisdom, Tiamat Sash (Tiamat neck piece and artifact gives set bonus of 5% outgoing heals and 5% incoming heals), Greater Imperial Waistband of Honor and Sphene Sash (With masterwork set, ideally Sphene amulet, you get a nice bonus of 500 recovery and 1000 movement which stacks up to 3 times when you use an encounter power)
+Best to have – Greater Belt of Wisdom, Tiamat Sash (Tiamat neck piece and artifact gives set bonus of 5% outgoing heals and 5% incoming heals), Greater Imperial Waistband of Honor and Sphene Sash (With masterwork set, ideally Sphene amulet, you get a nice bonus of 500 recovery and 1000 movement which stacks up to 3 times when you use an encounter power) Another great choice here is the Company Ward Belt because combined with the Company Duelist Cloak, you can gain an extra 500 base power for those who are needed/wanting to maximize power sharing abilities.

 Best to have – Ostorian Ring of Hellig +5 x2 and in Mod 12, the one called Ring of the Goblin Slayer +5 which is better than the hellig stats wise.
 You have a chance to get the Goblin ring in ‘Hunts of Chult – Clawglaze while the hellig +5/Greater Ostorian Hellig as y’all should know, comes from FBI/MSVA.